 5. Create a holiday vibe.

 Decorations don't have to be fancy, but your guests will be impressed when you make an effort: Light some candles, set the table, create a playlist.
 (Or cue up the Allrecipes Thanksgiving playlist from our friends at Turntable Kitchen.)
 See, that wasn't so hard.

-Consider a change of scene for serving dessert.
-If you've passed dishes, family-style, for the main event, why not finish by setting up a sweets table?
-This is the course that offers the best opportunities for gorgeous photos, so why not invite the pie-parazzi to shoot pics before everyone dives in.
+Consider a change of scene for serving Thanksgiving dessert.
+If you've passed dishes family-style for the main event, why not finish by setting up a sweets table?
+This is the course that offers the best opportunities for gorgeous photos, so invite the pie-parazzi to shoot pics before everyone dives in.
 Or create an adorable mini dessert buffet.

 Assign one of those non-cookers to be in charge of coffee and tea or after-dinner drinks.